kmhabib/sydummit-eksworkshop-2019/workshop-1/Lab5/README.md

     ```sh
     ./cleanup.sh
     ```
-*Note: This lab was taken from linuxacademy's [EKS course](https://github.com/linuxacademy/eks-deep-dive-2019/tree/master/4-2-Continuous-Deployment)*
+*Note: Parts of this lab was taken from linuxacademy's [EKS course](https://github.com/linuxacademy/eks-deep-dive-2019/tree/master/4-2-Continuous-Deployment)*

 **GREAT WORK!
 We hope you enjoyed the lab.
 To go [back](../README.md) to main menu**